coolguy284/node-hash-backup/docs/format_v1.md

         <hash of file contents>: object {
           size: integer (file size in bytes),
-          compressedSize?: integer (compressed file size in bytes, property only exists if there is compression), compression?: object (property only exists if there is compression) {
+          compressedSize?: integer (compressed file size in bytes, property only exists if there is compression),
+          compression: object? (property null if no compression) {
             algorithm: string,
             ... (optional params necessary to decompress, depends on the compression algorithm) }